 NAMI: National Alliance on Mental Illness.
 “Schizoaffective Disorder.”
 Accessed April 9, 2019.

 Muñoz-Negro JE, Cervilla JA.
-“A Systematic Review on the Pharmacologic[…] Delusional Disorder.”
+“A Systematic Review on the Pharmacological Treatment of Delusional Disorder.”
 J Clin Psychopharmacol, December 2016.
 Accessed April 9, 2019.

 Perälä J, Suvisaari J, Saarni SI, Kuoppasalmi K, Isometsä E, Pirkola S, et al. “Lifetime prevalence of psychotic and bip[…]a general population.”
 Arch Gen Psychiatry, January 2007.
 Accessed April 16, 2019.